hasura/graphql-engine/docs/graphql/manual/schema/relationships/action-relationships.rst

 Introduction
 ------------

 :ref:`Actions <actions>` are a way to extend Hasura’s schema with custom business logic using custom queries and mutations.
-They can be used to call a REST endpoint from Hasura as a resolver for custom types.
+The resolvers for these custom fields are written in REST endpoints.
 They are especially useful for setting up serverless functions as resolvers.

 After you :ref:`create <create_actions>` or :ref:`derive <derive_actions>` an action, you can create relationships for it.